airbnb/javascript/README.md

     ```

   <a name="commas--dangling"></a><a name="19.2"></a>
-  - [19.2](#commas--dangling) Additional trailing comma: **Yup.** eslint: [`comma-dangle`](http://eslint.org/docs/rules/comma-dangle.html) jscs: [`requireTrailingComma`](http://jscs.info/rule/requireTrailingComma)
+  - [20.2](#commas--dangling) Additional trailing comma: **Yup.** eslint: [`comma-dangle`](http://eslint.org/docs/rules/comma-dangle.html) jscs: [`requireTrailingComma`](http://jscs.info/rule/requireTrailingComma)

     > Why?
 This leads to cleaner git diffs.
-Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](https://github.com/airbnb/javascript/blob/es5-deprecated/es5/README.md#commas) in legacy browsers.
+Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don’t have to worry about the [trailing comma problem](https://github.com/airbnb/javascript/blob/es5-deprecated/es5/README.md#commas) in legacy browsers.

     ```diff
     // bad - git diff without trailing comma